Dev0psKing/My_University_Java_Assignment/README.md

 # My University Java Assignments

-This repository contains the Java projects I did for in university this semester as assignments awarded by my Professor. in Computer Science Department, spanning across 8 weeks.
+This repository contains the Java projects I did in my university this semester as assignments awarded by my Professor. in Computer Science Department, spanning across 8 weeks.
 Each week features a different project, demonstrating various Java programming skills and concepts.

 ## Table of Contents
 - [Week 1: Java Quiz Game](#week-1-java-quiz-game)